Alan Dix

-Alan John Dix is a British author, researcher, and university professor, specialising in human–computer interaction (HCI).
+Alan John Dix FCBS FLSW is a British author, researcher, and university professor, specialising in human–computer interaction (HCI).
 He is one of the four co-authors of the university level textbook Human–Computer Interaction.
 Dix is the Director of the Computational Foundry at Swansea University, since May 2018.
 He was previously a professor at Lancaster University.

+In 2021, he was elected a Fellow of the Learned Society of Wales.